monitisexchange/Monitis-Linux-Scripts/M3v3/INSTALL.md

 MonitisMonitorManager) but without the init.d script.

-### RHEL/CentOS 6.x or any other recent RPM based distribution
+### RHEL 6.x / CentOS 6.x or any other recent RPM based distribution

 M3 uses a handful of differnt perl modules, you can either install them